Geriatric Medicine & Palliative Care Current Research

 Improving Sleep in Nursing Homes

-The National Institutes of Health (NIH) and National Institute of Nursing Research are funding the study Improving Sleep Using Mentored Behavioral and Environmental Restructuring (SLUMBER).
+The National Institutes of Health (NIH) and National Institute of Nursing Research (NINR) are funding the study Improving Sleep Using Mentored Behavioral and Environmental Restructuring (SLUMBER).
 Led by Joshua Chodosh, MD, MSHS, this research is evaluating an educational program for nursing facility staff that teaches strategies for improving common sleep-related symptoms among residents.
 The study investigates whether the SLUMBER intervention improves nighttime sleep quality and resident-reported symptoms of poor sleep, depressed mood, anxiety, pain, and cognitive and physical function.

 Support in Emergency Departments for Older Adults and Their Care Partners